babbarparth/cab-dispatch-system/README.md

-# Scalar SDE Intern Cab System Task
+# Scaler SDE Intern Cab System Task

 This project is a web application developed using JavaScript, React, Node.js, NodeMailer, and Tailwind CSS.
 It serves as a platform for managing cab bookings, calculating optimal routes, and estimating costs for users' trips.
 The system ensures efficient cab allocation, scheduling, and tracking, enhancing the overall user experience.